hughobrien/psu-constitution/README.md

 	6. To address PSU policy regarding the AGM agenda.

-	7. To approve changes or amendments to the President’s Wages.
+	7. To approve changes or amendments to the President’s wages.

 4. The AGM of the PSU shall take place no later than Week 6 of Semester 1 of the Academic year according to Schedule 2: Election Regulations.